 “Dirty Jobs” such as wastewater treatment or offshore drilling, for example, can be better prepared for using sensors.
 This leads to safer and more comfortable conditions for your staff.
 Electric power holding company Duke Energy, based in the US, saved more than $30M in repair costs in the first three years of adoption.
 With more advanced sensors better able to pick up data on their plant conditions.
 There was also a little-to-no risk to the engineer’s safety.

-A Summary: Steps You Can Take to Implement IoT in Field Service Management
+Steps to Implement IoT in Field Service Management

 Many businesses are transforming field service management and improving efficiencies using technology.

 With so many benefits of integrating IoT devices in the field, it makes sense.
 The Internet of Things will enhance the role of technicians and improve your field service operations.

 When deciding to integrate IoT in your business, make the safety and security of your systems, people, and your data the highest priority.
 Following the effects of the recent pandemic, staff and clients have been impacted and may need support to implement changes.
 And, with the shift to more remote working, COVID19 has accelerated the digital transformation of many businesses.

 Make sure to educate your teams on the benefits of IoT.
 They will need to understand the importance of switching your company culture to more data-driven, remote operations.
 Visit our pages for more information on how Field Management Software can support IoT integration.